 You might use the K2Tog TBL if you want to decrease and shape a pattern worked in something like the Twisted Stockinette stitch.

 Use the Back Loop to Untwist Dropped Stitches

 Just like other back loop stitches, you can also use the K2Tog TBL while correcting a mistake.
 Let's pretend - though it's often reality - that you had to frog your knitting past a row with a K2Tog stitch.

 While you're putting the stitches back on the needle, they get twisted.

 Rather than fumble and attempt to straighten them out, you can K2Tog TBL through a decrease and it will automatically untwist the stitch.
-It's magic and a great trick to know when the inevitable happens.

 More Common Decrease Stitches